 Water quality assessment is one of the essential components of EIA study.
 Such assessment helps in evaluating the existing health of water body and suggesting appropriate mitigation measures to minimize the potential impact from development projects.
-Water quality of ground water has been studied in order to assess proposed water-uses in construction, drinking, cooling and horticulture purpose.
+Water quality of

-The water quality at the site and other locations within the 10 km impact zone was monitored during March 2023 to may 2023.
+The water quality at the site and other locations within the 10 km impact zone was monitored during March 2023 to May 2023.
 The water sampling locations marked within the study are presented in Table 3.2 and Figure 3.2 and the result of the monitoring and analysis are presented in the Table 3.3 showing Water Quality Monitoring Locations marked within the Study Area.